Discrimination and mental health

 Reasonable adjustments at work

 Employers should make reasonable adjustments for disabled people who would otherwise find it hard to work or apply for jobs.
 But you can only expect an employer to make adjustments if they know, or should reasonably be expected to know, about your condition.
-If they do not know about it, they will not make adjustments.
+If they don’t know about it, they will not make adjustments.
 There is no set list of what reasonable adjustments can be.

 At work, reasonable adjustments could include:

-- allowing you extra time off work for treatment relating to your disability,
+- allowing you time off work for treatment relating to your disability,

 - allowing flexible working,